 Source of Borrowing (On Balance Sheet) Fixed Variable

 PWLB • •

 Local Authorities • •

 Banks (UK and overseas (Sterling only) incl State-owned banks) • •

 Pension Funds (excl.
 East Riding Pension Fund) • •

 Insurance Companies • •

-Quasi-Governmental bodies (e.g. PPF, EIB, Green Bank and similar) • •
+Quasi-Governmental bodies (e.g. PPF, UK Infrastructure Bank and similar) • •

 Type/Structure of Debt

 Market (long-term incl.
 Bond issuance) •

 Market (temporary) • •

-Market (LOBOs)
+Market - LOBOs (restructuring of existing arrangements only) • •

 Green Bonds •

 Local Temporary • •

 Local Bonds •

 Local Authority Bills • •

 Overdraft •

 Negotiable Bonds • •

 Internal (Capital Receipts and Revenue Balances) •

 Commercial Paper •

 Repurchase Agreements •

 Medium Term Notes •

 Finance Leases • •

 UK Municipal Bonds Agency plc (UKMBNA) was established in 2014 by the Local Government Association as an alternative to the PWLB.
 In 2020 it finally issued its first two Bonds.
-However, our current understanding remains that this will be a more complicated source of finance than other options for two reasons: borrowing authorities will be required to provide bond investors with a proportionate guarantee to refund their investment in the event that the agency is unable to for any reason; and there will be a lead time of several months between committing to borrow and knowing the interest rate payable.
+However, our current understanding remains that this will be a more complicated source of finance than other options.
 Any decision to borrow from the Agency will therefore be the subject of a separate report to full Council.